Types of child care

-The City of Ottawa’s 10 Municipal child care centres are open.
+The City of Ottawa’s ten Municipal child care centres have opted-in to the new CWELCC System.
 All licensed child care providers must follow the updated provincial operational guidance.
 This document includes enhanced health and safety measures to ensure the safety of child care staff and children.

 - 10 City-operated centres in a group setting for children 18 months to 5 years old

 - Open Monday to Friday